RaedMassoud/Raed-Massoud/README.md

 <!--h2 without bottom border-->
 <div id="user-content-toc">
   <ul align="justify">
-Hi, I’m RaedMassoud.
-An aspiring computer scientist.
+Hi, I’m Raed Massoud, and I’m on a journey to becoming a versatile tech enthusiast.
+My coding adventure began in 10th grade when I dived into my first programming language through an online course offered by Harvard University.
+That experience sparked a passion that continues to drive me today.
+I’m captivated by how programming enables us to solve real-world challenges and create impactful solutions.

-I picked up my first programming language in 10th grade with the help of a Harvard University online course.
-Ever since I have been addicted to exploring and learning the magic we can create in this field of study.
-I believe that the power of programming lies in its ability to create solutions that can solve real-world problems.
-Since my first introduction to coding, I have worked on several projects that have challenged me to think outside the box and find innovative solutions to complex problems.
-I am excited to continue exploring this field and see where my passion for programming takes me in the future.
+Since then, I’ve expanded my interests beyond coding to include public speaking, machine learning, and entrepreneurship.
+Each of these areas has helped me grow both personally and professionally, allowing me to tackle problems from new perspectives.
+I’m excited for the future and eager to see how my skills and passions evolve as I continue to explore these fields.
   </ul>
 </div>
 <br>